 Without a significant preservation and restoration effort, Greens Ledge may meet a similar fate.
 Greens Ledge is currently listed as in “Deteriorated” condition by the National Register of Historic Places, just one demarcation above “Ruins”.
 Structural engineers have determined that significant restoration work needs to be done to keep Greens Ledge Light standing and able to withstand future storms.

-Thankfully, the Government Services Administration (GSA) included Greens Ledge Light in the National Historic Lighthouse Preservation Act program.
+Thankfully, the General Services Administration (GSA) included Greens Ledge Light in the National Historic Lighthouse Preservation Act program.
 Greens Ledge was acquired by the Greens Ledge Light Preservation Society, a newly-founded 501(c)3 nonprofit organization.
 The acquisition was spearheaded through a founding donation by The Pettee Family, lifelong Connecticut residents.
-The Pettee’s are collaborating with longtime Rowayton resident and community leader Brendan McGee, who serves as the Executive Director of the Society.
+The Pettee’s are collaborating with longtime Rowayton resident and community leader Brendan McGee, who founded the society and serves as its Executive Director.
 Together, our mission is to save, protect, and preserve Greens Ledge.